How Vampires Work

 The popular image of a vampire: a cloaked monster that hunts for victims at night.

 People have been dreaming up horrible monsters and malicious spirits for centuries.
-The vampire, a seductive, "undead" predator, is one of the most inventive and alluring creatures of the bunch.
-It's also one of the most enduring: Vampire-like creatures date back thousands of years, and pop up in dozens of different cultures.
+The vampire, a seductive, undead creature, is one of the most inventive and alluring creatures of the bunch.
+It's also one of the most enduring: Vampire-like creatures date back thousands of years, pop up in dozens of different cultures and have even been used as psywar tactics.

 Advertisement